mike-ward/mike-ward.github.io/_posts/2008-10-06-visual-studio-code-cleanup-macro.md

     End Module

-The copyright line is placed on the second line of .xml and .html files because xml parsers and some html validators require the first line to be a directive.
-I assign this macro to Ctrl+Q where it is immediately accessible.
+The copyright line is placed on the second line of .XML and .HTML files because XML parsers and some HTML validators require the first line to be a directive.
+I assign this macro to `Ctrl+Q` where it is immediately accessible.
 Enjoy.